domRiddle/ASF/FAQ.md

 **Yes**, we had at least a few incidents so far that resulted in some kind of Steam suspension.
 Whether ASF itself was the root cause or not is entirely different story that we'll probably never get to know.

-One case was of a guy with over 1000+ bots getting trade banned (together with all bots), most likely due to excessive usage of `loot ASF` executed on all bots at once, or other suspicious one-side amount of trades in very short time.
+One case was of a guy with over 1000+ bots getting trade banned (together with all bots), most likely due to excessive usage of `loot ASF` executed on all bots at once, or other suspicious one-side amount of trades in a very short time.

 > Hello XXX,
 > Thank you for contacting Steam Support.
 > It looks like this account was used to manage a network of bot accounts.
 > Botting is a violation of the Steam Subscriber Agreement.

 Please, use some common sense and don't assume that you can do such crazy things only because ASF allows you to do that.
 Doing `loot ASF` on over 1k of bots can be easily considered a **[DDoS](https://en.wikipedia.org/wiki/DDoS)** attack, and personally I'm not shocked that somebody got banned for such a thing.
-Please keep in mind some bare common sense and minimum of fair use in regards to Steam service, and _most likely_ you'll be fine.
+Keep in mind some bare common sense and minimum of fair use in regards to Steam service, and _most likely_ you'll be fine.

 Another case was a guy with 170+ bots getting banned during Steam's 2017 Winter Sale.